Pippobaudoicon/Migration-DB-Data/README.md

 ## Configuration

-The script is configured via the `$config` array within the `migration_db_cpanel_plesk.php` file.
+The script is configured via the `$config` array within the `migration_db.php` file.
 Below is an overview of the configuration options:

 ```php
 $config = [